 The lovely natural creaminess, pinkish color adds to the beauty of basundi.
 You may add saffron for flavor and color.

 Though there are some variations, the basic basundi is very very yummy.

 Using full cream milk helps in fast thickening of basundi.
+You may use cow milk or buffalo milk.
 The amount of sugar can be reduced or increased as per your taste.

 Use a wide, thick bottom pan.
 Wider pan helps in faster evaporation

 and getting basundi done quickly.

 Use a non stick or iron pan.
 Remember to stir offten.

 Sugar - Shakkar - Sakhar - Sakkare

 cardamom powder and saffron /